Atomic radius: Explanation of the general trends

+electron energy levels and therefore a greater distance between protons and electrons.

+The increasing nuclear charge is partly counterbalanced by the increasing number of electrons—a phenomenon that is known as shielding—which explains why the size of atoms usually increases down each column despite an increase in attractive force from the nucleus.
+Electron shielding causes the attraction of an atom's nucleus on its electrons to decrease, so electrons occupying higher energy states farther from the nucleus experience reduced attractive force, increasing the size of the atom.
+However, elements in the 5d-block (lutetium to mercury) are much smaller than this trend predicts due to the weak shielding of the 4f-subshell.
+This phenomenon is known as the lanthanide contraction.
+A similar phenomenon exists for actinides; however, the general instability of transuranic elements makes measurements for the remainder of the 5f-block difficult and for transactinides nearly impossible.
+Finally, for sufficiently heavy elements, the atomic radius may be decreased by relativistic effects.
+This is a consequence of electrons near the strongly charged nucleus traveling at a sufficient fraction of the speed of light to gain a nontrivial amount of mass.

 The following table summarizes the main phenomena that influence the atomic radius of an element:

 Lanthanide contraction

 The electrons in the 4f-subshell, which is progressively filled from lanthanum (Z = 57) to ytterbium (Z = 70), are not particularly effective at shielding the increasing nuclear charge from the sub-shells further out.
 The elements immediately following the lanthanides have atomic radii which are smaller than would be expected and which are almost identical to the atomic radii of the elements immediately above them.
 Hence lutetium is in fact slightly smaller than yttrium, hafnium has virtually the same atomic radius (and chemistry) as zirconium, and tantalum has an atomic radius similar to niobium, and so forth.
-The effect of the lanthanide contraction is noticeable up to platinum (Z = 78), after which it is masked by a relativistic effect known as the inert pair effect.
+The effect of the lanthanide contraction is noticeable up to platinum (Z = 78), after which it is masked by a relativistic effect known as the inert-pair effect.

 Due to lanthanide contraction, the 5 following observations can be drawn: